Eschatologue/CM_wiki/docs/spells/1st-level.md

 This spell lets you convince a beast that you mean it no harm.
 Choose a beast that you can see within range.
 It must see and hear you.
 If the beast's Intelligence is 4 or higher, the spell fails.
 Otherwise, the beast must succeed on a Wisdom Saving Throw or be charmed by you for the spell's duration.
 If you or one of your companions harms the target, the spell ends.

-***At Higher Levels.*** When you cast this spell using a spell slot of 2nd level or higher, you can affect one additional beast for each slot level above 1st.
+***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 2nd level or higher, you can affect one additional beast for each slot level above 1st.

 ### Armor of Agathys
 *1st-level abjuration*